michael-robbins/go-and-chat/README.md

-# go-and-chat
+# Go and Chat

-Crappy attempt at a client/server CLI chat program.
-Mainly as an introduction to Go and network application programming.
+Initial attempt at writing a client/server CLI chat program in GO.

+This repo will build both the server and client binaries.